AST 122 Introductory Astronomy 4 SH

 AST 231 Solar and Planetary Astronomy 4 SH

 This course deals with recent information about the surfaces, atmospheres, interiors and evolution of the sun, planets and other bodies in our solar system.
 Students will explore how the information was obtained and the theories with which it has been interpreted.
 Emphasis is given to the solar-terrestrial connection, the solar nebula theory, and the discipline of comparative planetology.
-Prerequisite: AST 150 and MAT 181.
-Required for astronomy option: BA in earth and planetary sciences and minor in astronomy.
-(3 hrs lecture - 2 hrs laboratory) General Education: Lab Science.
+Prerequisite: AST 150 or euivalent.
+Pre/Co-requisite: MAT 181 or equivalent.
+Required for Astronomy option: BA in Earth and Planetary Sciences and minor in Astronomy.
+(3 hrs lecture — 2 hrs laboratory) General Education: Lab Science.

 AST 298 Faculty Developed Study 1–6 SH